krngrvr09/Key-Value-Store/README.md

 # Key-Value-Store

+## Project Structure

+`db.py` - DB class encapsulating the DB object.
+Loads the key-values into in-memory hashmap and exposes the `get` method to get a value corresponding to a key.

+`server.py` - A Simple Python HTTP Server.
+A DB object is created when the server starts.
+This object is used during the lifetime of the server to get values corresponding to a key.

+`client.py` - A simple client sending a GET request to the server.

+`example.data` - Data file with 10k keys and values.

+`1m_example.data` - Data file with 1M keys and values.

+`notes.txt` - Rough notes about the system and design decisions.
+Refer to README.md for final notes.

+`utils/` - Contains all scripts I used to do performance testing.
+The results of the performance testing are mentioned below.

 ## Instructions to run the program
-The repository contains two python files - `server.py` and `client.py`.
-It also contains `.data` files which contains the key-value pairs.
-There are two such files - `example.data` and `1m_example.data` containing 10k and 1M keys respectively.
-Start the server with the command `python3 server.py <path to .data file>`.
-Then send the request to the server using client by running `python3 client.py <key>`.
+Run the server - `python3 server.py <path to .data file>`

+Run the client - `python3 client.py <host:port> <key>`

 ## Notes